-The interim financial statements do not include all information and disclosures normally provided in annual financial statements and should be read in conjunction with the Company's year ended b) Basis of measurement c) Assets held for sale and discontinued operations
+The interim financial statements do not include all information and disclosures normally provided in annual financial statements and should be read in conjunction with the Company's year ended b) Basis of measurement c) Functional and presentation currency

 December 31, 2017 audited consolidated financial statements available at www.sedar.com.
 The Company has prepared these interim financial statements using the same accounting policies and critical accounting estimates applied in the Company's year ended audited consolidated financial statements.